-Ballroom dance in the greater D.C. area
+Ballroom dancing in the Capital area

 I happen to love Sunday afternoon dances at Glen Echo, and was sad to learn that the La Salle Orchestra won't be playing there this year.
 On Feb.
 24, 2008, we danced (for my first time) to The New Hots Jazz Orchestra, with a lesson in quickstep beforehand, taught by instructor Todd Borzych.
 I came in late on the first part of the lesson but thought the second part superb (where does he usually teach?
 I want to sign up!), and there was a surprisingly large turnout for that lesson.
 Won't someone PLEASE give quickstep lessons at some length in that wonderful ballroom so we can all learn how to do it?
 Anyway, I'm sorry LaSalle isn't there, but Jack Elder's band,, The New Hots Jazz Orchestra, is good most days.
 The numbers are short and tend to be peppier and more varied than those of LaSalle.
 Those of you who decided to sit this one out, come back!